Context

 - In

-:- change the certificate creation to create certificates according your
+init.ps1:- change the certificate creation to create certificates according your

-entry - change initialization of environment variables to use the
+RENDERING_HOSTentry - change initialization of environment variables to use the

-value - make
+RENDERING_HOSTvalue - make

-file adjustments use the host name fromRENDERING_HOST
+hostfile adjustments use the host name fromRENDERING_HOSTenvironment variable

 - change the certificate creation to create certificates according your